XR2Learn/Enablers-CLI/README.md

 `python xr2learn_enablers_cli/xr2learn_enablers.py --experiment_id development-model run-dashboard --modality body-tracking`

-Dashboard can be accessed by [http://127.0.0.1:8000/demo_enabler_six]( http://127.0.0.1:8000/demo_enabler_six)
+Dashboard can be accessed by [http://127.0.0.1:8000/dashboard]( http://127.0.0.1:8000/dashboard)

 #### Multi modalities:

 `python xr2learn_enablers_cli/xr2learn_enablers.py --experiment_id development-model run-dashboard --modality bm --modality body-tracking`

-**Note**: To run Dashboard for one modality or multiqple modalities, the command and the configuration must match, i.e., if you run the dashboard command with one modality, the `configuration.json` file must reflect the same modality.
+**Note**: To run Dashboard for one modality or multiple modalities, the command and the configuration must match, i.e., if you run the dashboard command with one modality, the `configuration.json` file must reflect the same modality.

 - Stop Web-based Dashboard (for personalisation tool user interface)